Near zero. Theewaterskloof, South Africa, 2018.

 As the crisis intensified, and dam levels continued to fall, I set out to photograph the haunting remnant of Cape Town’s primary reservoir.
 Treading lightly on the back of a broken giant, I never aimed to showcase the abundant horrors of drought and ecological devastation that has come to define Theewaterskloof in mainstream and social media at the time.
 From the start, my lens was drawn to the sanctity, rather than the scarcity, of the bared blood that still ran through its veins.

+Water is a divine substance.
+Without it, life in all its sacred forms would not exist.
 Amidst the fear, confusion and political posturing surrounding the city’s water issue, I could not help but realise that this sense of its divinity has been lost.

 By using long exposure photography, I tried to restore an element of ethereal beauty to this highly publicised and diminished body of water, without shying away from the harsh reality of its physical context.
 The contrasting result, I feel, is a much needed reminder of water’s transcendent nature.